Leo36094/jammming/README.md

 Complete via Spotify API

 Feature
-  1. Add/remove songs to playlist
+  1. Seach the song you want via name of song, album or artist.
   2. Customize playlist name and save to your Spotift account
-  3. All songs are connected with Spotify library.
+  3. Add/remove songs to playlist